LOVE – TRUE LOVE

 Yet when we look at the circumstances surrounding His birth, we see poverty and humility.
 But from these circumstances, and the symbolism in them, we can gain valuable insight into why the Lord Jesus was born.
 Let’s take a closer look at this passage of Scripture: Luke chapter 2, verses one to twenty.

 In verses 1 to 6, we read that Caesar Augustus decreed that a census be taken of the whole Roman empire.
-Joseph and Mary were forced to make an eighty-mile trip from Nazareth to Bethlehem because they belonged to the descendants of David.
-Caesar didn’t know it, but he was doing an errand for God so that Micah’s prophecy in Micah 5:2 would be fulfilled.
+Joseph and Mary were forced to make an eighty mile trip from Nazareth to Bethlehem because they belonged to the descendants of David.
+Caesar didn’t know it, but he was doing an errand for God, so that Micah’s prophecy in Micah 5:2 would be fulfilled.
 The Savior of the world was to be born in the city of Bethlehem.

 In verse 7, Mary brought forth her child alone.
 There was no midwife; there were no friends and no family, except her husband, Joseph.
 Similarly, at the end of Jesus’ life, as He hung dying on a cross, there was only a handful of His family and friends close to him.
 Verse 7 also says, “they wrapped Him in cloths.
 The Greek word literally means “to swaddle” or to wrap in strips of cloth.
 This was often the way dead bodies were wrapped in preparation for burial.

 Verse 7 also says that they laid the newborn baby Jesus in a manger – a feeding trough for animals.
 Jesus was born in a stable, a place for sheep and cattle.
-There were probably many lambs under the same roof as the baby Jesus.
+There were probably many lambs under the same roof with the baby Jesus.
 This is significant because, before Jesus began his public ministry, John the Baptist said of Him, “Behold, the Lamb of God who takes away the sin of the world!”

 From verses 8-20, we learn that the only other people to see the newborn baby Jesus were the shepherds.
 And these were no ordinary shepherds.
 The Jewish book of legal codes, called the “Mishnah”, prohibited the tending of flocks of sheep throughout the land of Israel, except in the wilderness areas, because sheep were unclean animals.
 The only exception was the flocks used for the temple sacrifices.
 These sheep were killed and offered up as sacrifices for the sins of the people.